Zeex/sampgdk/README.md

     cmake -G "Visual Studio 9 2008" C:\sampgdk

 After compilation is done, either run 'make install' or build the 'INSTALL' project depending on your tool choice.

+If you're getting "libsampgdk.so.x.x: cannot open shared object file: No such file or directory)" error, run `ldconfig`.

 License
 -------